-- The Children Act 1989 and 2004 and the Education Act 2002, section 175 - Education Act 2002, section 175 - This policy has been revised in accordance with guidance and publication of revisions as follows and Local Authority Oldham Children's Services Board Child Protection Procedures - HM Government 'Working Together to Safeguard Children March 2015' - 'What to do if you are worried a child is being abused 2015' Advice for practitioners - Keeping Children Safe Guidance (September 2016) - Prevent Duty Guidance: School specific advice (July 2015) - Keeping children safe in education.
-(Dept. for Education Sept 2016)
+- The Children Act 1989 and 2004 and the Education Act 2002, section 175 - Education Act 2002, section 175 - This policy has been revised in accordance with guidance and publication of revisions as follows and Local Authority Oldham Children's Services Board Child Protection Procedures - HM Government 'Working Together to Safeguard Children February 2017' - 'What to do if you are worried a child is being abused 2015' Advice for practitioners - Keeping Children Safe Guidance (September 2016) - Prevent Duty Guidance: School specific advice (July 2015) - Keeping children safe in education.
+(Dept. for Education Sept 2016) - The use of Social Media for on-line radicalisation (July 2015)